Visual kunstmatige intelligentie

 Discussions about artificial intelligence are mostly about the possibilities and dangers for society and economy but actually everyone already seems convinced that the new technology is permanent.
 Ai has become part and parcel of social life, so there is no choice but to learn to deal with it.

-This means that the last refuge of the personality, the few cubic centimeters under the skull, must be defended.
+That means defending the last refuge of the personality, the few cubic centimeters under the skull.

-People must learn to distinguish between reality and ai-suggested fantasy.
+People must learn to distinguish between reality and the fantasy suggested by ai.
 But how do you learn to recognize those ai suggestions?
 We asked the chatbotGPT itself:

 “…There are several ways you can protect yourself from unwanted influence by ai.
 One way is to be aware of how ai works and is used so that you can better understand how it affects your life.
 You can also try to protect your privacy by being careful about sharing personal information and using privacy-protecting technologies.
 It’s also important to stay critical and not take everything you read or hear at face value, but to do your own research and consult different sources…”